ceddy9176/beep-boop/README.md

 ## Specs

-> User input results in a number containing: 1
+> User input results in a number containing 1
     -Output: "Boop!"

-> User input results in a number containing: 0
+> User input results in a number containing 0
     -Output: "Beep!"

 > User inputs a number divisible by 3